Traubert/code-for-exercises/topics/lda.md

 [topic printout]
 ```

 After the one step from the previous section, we have added three more sections.
 All of them can be parallelised, but not all of them offer the same potential.
 If you are interested in parallelising code, they are all interesting examples, but the most important practical skill is to recognise at this point that these steps represent 47%, 7%, 5% and 41% of the runtime respectively, so that is the ceiling to how much can be accomplished by speeding them up.
+It is also often the case that relatively fast tasks also have relatively little to gain from parallelisation.

 FIXME Running the training process in a loop to find optimal number of topics?